Fairlay/Bitcoin-Betting/README.md

 ```

 ## `ISSUEINVITE`
 Issuing an invite.
-In order to issue an invite to the platform, you must hash your custom secure invite code with SHA256 and provide the UTF-8 encoded string as InviteCodeHash.
-Issueing an invite costs 0.01mBTC.
+In order to issue an invite to the platform, you must hash your custom secure invite code (Only Uppercase letters) with SHA256 and provide the UTF-8 encoded string as InviteCodeHash.
+Issueing an invite costs at least 0.001mBTC  (StartingBalance).
 The InviteCode must be at least 11 characters long.

 Request: